 NOTE: If unit is not easily locked, hold housings together and apply vacuum to check valve in front housing.
 Do not put pressure on power piston extension.

-5. Remove Spanner Wrench J-9504.
-Remove unit from vise and remove Holding Fixture J-22805 from the front housing.
+- 5. Remove unit from vise and remove Holding Fixture J-22805 from the front housing. - 6.
+Position master cylinder to power cylinder.
+Install nuts and torque to 25 foot pounds.